Student Organizations & Opportunities

 Crossroads Junior Board

-The Crossroads Junior Board is available to high school students.
-This program is active during the school year and meets monthly during lunch time.
-To participate, students must complete an application.
-Representatives from Crossroads Bank and other local businesses will review the applications and choose two participants from the junior and senior classes.
+The Crossroads Junior Board is available to high school sophomores and juniors and is active during the school year, holding monthly meetings during lunch time.
+To participate, sophomores must complete an application.
+Representatives from Crossroads Bank and other local businesses will review the applications and choose two participants from the sophomore class who will serve on the board throughout both their sophomore and junior years of high school.
 Students will be notified by the school when applications are available, typically around March or April of each school year.

-Students who participate are able to learn about a local business and participate in a service-learning program.
-Students hold different elected rolls in the board and conduct the meetings on their own as any adult board committee would do.
+Juniors are encouraged to fill one of four elected rolls and conduct the meetings on their own as any adult board committee would do.

 Superintendent's Advisory Team